 Beaver Tail 16 BT Micro

-Beaver Tail‘s concept of a micro sets the beam bar at 64 inches or less, and stipulates only tiller or side-console setups, says owner and vice president Elizabeth Leslie.
+Beaver Tail‘s concept of a micro sets the beam bar at 64 inches or less, and stipulates only tiller or side-console setups, says Elizabeth Leslie, of Beaver Tail.
 “A microskiff should offer a true 5-inch draft fully loaded with two anglers, fuel and gear,” she adds.
 “It will take you to places that only kayaks could previously reach.”

 And while stability can be an issue with the narrow beam, “in the true microskiff world, being called ‘tippy’ is a compliment,” Leslie says.